Microarchitectural Determinants of Virtual Machine Performance

 Mechanics of VM Exit

 A VM exit occurs when the guest executes an instruction or encounters an event that requires hypervisor intervention to preserve isolation and security.
-This is triggered by sensitive operation, such as privilege instructions(e.g IO/, CPUID, modifications to control registers like CR3 for page table switches), interrupts, exceptions or memory accesses that violate virtualizaion rules.
+This is triggered by sensitive operations, such as privilege instructions(e.g IO/, CPUID, modifications to control registers like CR3 for page table switches), interrupts, exceptions or memory accesses that violate virtualization rules.
 Upon the detection , the processor saves the guest's state into the Virtual Machine Control Structure(VMCS) and restores the host's state, transferring control to the hypervisor.